CZ-NIC/knot/doc/configuration.rst

 - Automatic key management:

   - Only one DNSSEC algorithm can be used per zone.
-  - CSK rollover with Single-Type Signing scheme is not implemented.
   - ZSK rollover always uses key pre-publish method (actually a feature).
   - KSK rollover always uses pre-publish double-ksk method.